 When you have diabetes, oral health becomes all the more important because you’re at a higher risk of developing dental issues.
 These issues include gum disease and fungal infections, among other things.
-Aside from your physician, you’ll also need to work hand-in-hand with your dentist when it comes to treatment.
+So aside from your physician, you’ll also need to work hand-in-hand with your dentist regarding treatment.

 To ensure a successful treatment, your dentist might ask about what medicines you’re taking or check how high your blood sugar levels are.
 From there, they can change up the treatment to make it more suitable for you and your condition.
 No need to look for a dentist for people with diabetes.

 When you have diabetes, one surefire way to make sure that your treatment goes smoothly is to manage your blood sugar levels.
 Part of that involves following your physician’s advice and take your medications as needed.
 When you have a dental appointment booked, don’t skip your dosage—even if you’re scheduled to take it during the visit itself.
 Having a blood sugar level that’s close to normal lessens the risk of complications if you’ll need to undergo oral surgery or other dental treatments.

 4. Make sure you’re feeling well during your appointment

 Finally, if you find yourself with high blood sugar during the day of your appointment, don’t be afraid to cancel.
 Both your physician and dentist would probably advise against any dental treatment during this time, as it could increase your risk of health complications during the procedure.
 In that case, don’t hesitate to reschedule.